homann/stand-browser/help/source/index.rst

 vector layers that contains the required ``standid`` field are shown.
 Select the layer you want to browse here.

-Pushing the buttons Next and Prev shows infrormation about the next and previous stand in the window.
+Pushing the buttons Next and Prev shows information about the next and previous stand in the window.
 If any fields are missing in the vector layer, it is shown as blank.
 These buttons also change the current selection in the layer, and pans/zooms to the newly selected